-Because of the federal regulations governing the trucking industry, your attorney will need to review significant evidence and law to prove your claim.
+Because of the federal regulations governing the trucking industry, your attorney will need to review significant evidence and law to prove your truck accident claim.
 Some of that critical evidence includes truck inspection information, black box information, data gained from high-tech devices that are used by trucking companies to monitor driver activity, the driver’s hours of service information, the driver’s qualifications for the job (including training and work history), dispatch instructions, weigh station and loading dock reports, and the results of post-collision drug and alcohol tests.

 Your attorney will review this evidence to determine how to show that the defendant was negligent and liable for your injuries.

 - The defendant owed a duty of care to you.

 - The defendant violated their duty, such as failing to adequately maintain the vehicle or operating the truck while impaired by alcohol or fatigued.